vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

        --query "[0].privateIpAddress" \
        --output tsv`
    ```
+> **Note**: Notice that Azure Spring Apps uses a separate resource group for resources.
+You can view each resource as they are created.

 1. Next, create a private DNS zone to forward name resolution requests targeting the private.azuremicroservices.io namespace to this internal IP address.

    ```bash